Alecsundra/Best_flights/README.md

 ## Features
 * The awesome forms displayed with [AntD](https://ant.design/);
+* The awsome logo created with [Logo Maker](https://apps.apple.com/lt/app/logo-maker-design-monogram/id1217017670)

 ## To DO
-* Displaying the autocomplete airports name
+* Displaying the autocomplete airports name;
-* Get displayed the names of the airports in case of stops
-* Get airline name
 * Improving user experience;
+* Analyse the api routes to see what more info we can get;

 # Getting Started with Create React App